mailbots/mailbots/README.md

 Gopher Skills can be organized into reusable components that have everything they need for a particular function: UI elements, events handlers and settings.

-Here is our previous example, packaged into a stand-alone, reusable skill:
+Here is our [previous example](https://github.com/gopherhq/gopher-app#example-handle-email-actions), this time in its own stand-alone, reusable skill:

 ```javascript
 // hi-skill.js (As an isolated component)